zapccu/ioBroker.sma-ev-charger/README.md

 Adapter for SMA EV Charger wallbox

+## Important Information ##

+Meanwhile I moved to Home Assistant.
+I won't continue development of this adapter.
+Feel free to fork it.

 ## Configuration

 Status information and parameters are fetched periodically from charger.
 Intervals for status information and parameters can be configured individually.
 Set interval to 0 to deactivate automatic updates.